Analysis

 Most consumer AI assistants have been cloud-based.
 Your voice clips, your search history, your personal data all travel to a remote server to be processed.
 That setup buys you powerful models, but it comes with real privacy and latency costs, and it falls over the moment you are offline.
 Offline happens more than Silicon Valley likes to admit.

 OpenHuman runs the other way around.
-It is local-first: it keeps a persistent local memory store on your device and can run model inference locally through tools like Ollama or LM Studio, with the cloud only as an opt-in.
+It is local-first (opens in a new tab): it keeps a persistent local memory store on your device and can run model inference locally (opens in a new tab) through tools like Ollama or LM Studio, with the cloud only as an opt-in.
 For heavier queries it can reach out to a cloud model, but that is a choice you make, not a default.
 One figure that has circulated, that around 78% of daily tasks are handled entirely on-device, is unconfirmed; we could not find it in the project's own materials, so treat it as a claim rather than a measurement (Source: OpenHuman, 2026).

 A note worth correcting: OpenHuman does not ship a proprietary 7-billion-parameter model, despite a few accounts saying so.
 Local inference uses whatever model you install yourself through Ollama or LM Studio.
 There is no documented in-house model or secret fine-tuning method that squeezes big models into a small runtime.
 That said, the broader premise holds up.
 Small models have gotten good.
-Recent releases from the GLM and Qwen families (GLM-5 and Qwen 3.5, both out in February 2026, rather than the "GLM-5.2" and "Qwen 3 series" labels some coverage uses) show that compact models can cover a lot of ground once they are tuned for a job (Source: Interconnects, Qwen 3.5 and GLM 5 releases, Feb 2026).
+Recent releases from the GLM and Qwen families (GLM-5 and Qwen 3.5, both out in February 2026, rather than the "GLM-5.2" and "Qwen 3 series" labels some coverage uses) show that compact models can cover a lot of ground once they are tuned for a job (Source: Interconnects, Qwen 3.5 and GLM 5 releases (opens in a new tab), Feb 2026).

 Integration Depth

 The 118 integrations are not thin API hooks that pull a bit of data and stop.
 They are one-click OAuth connectors for the tools people actually live in: Gmail, Notion, GitHub, Slack, Stripe, Calendar, Drive, Linear, Jira, and more.
 They work in both directions, so the agent can read from a service and write back to it.
 The email connector does not only summarise your inbox; it can draft replies, set follow-up tasks, and archive messages.
 The calendar connector can propose times, send invitations, and reshuffle conflicts.
-Those specific behaviours are plausible given what the project offers, though they read more as illustrations than independently verified feature claims (Source: MakerStack, OpenHuman review, 2026).
+Those specific behaviours are plausible given what the project offers, though they read more as illustrations than independently verified feature claims (Source: MakerStack, OpenHuman review (opens in a new tab), 2026).

 The architecture is modular, and the project ships an SDK so developers can build new connectors against standard interfaces for auth, sync, and action execution.
 One figure to be careful with: the claim that over 200 developers are actively building integrations has no source we could find, so take it as unconfirmed rather than fact (Source: OpenHuman, 2026).